 One or more Anchor Universities are appointed for each project, with the role of completing, supplementing or supplying the necessary research, while setting up undergraduate or graduate courses linked to specific topics.
 These developments are then transferred to other Universities, which in turn set up their own research networks.
 This integration may be physical, such as laboratories common to both the Universities and Petrobrás, or can be handled through clearly-defined projects.
-This approach ensured that Brazilian Universities were involved force and an ample interchange with Brazilian universities in all areas of Science and Technology as well as in other fields of knowledge.
-This was spurred by the limited access to oil technology available when Petrobrás was first established.
-Right from the start, the Company also focused on outsourcing, ensuring that Brazil developed a massive support framework for the nation's infant oil industry, ranging from engineering through maintenance to assembly.
-In parallel, Brazil's capital goods sector benefited greatly from the activities of its domestic oil industry.
+This approach ensured that Brazilian Universities were involved in this Centers of Excellence Project right from the very beginning.